asparagus/protobrain/README.md

 Loosely based on Hierarchical Temporal Memory by [Numenta](http://numenta.org/).

 ## Building the protobuf files
-To use this project you'll need to build the protobuf files.
+Some functionality of this project depends on protobuf files.
+To build them, use the following command:
 ```
 protoc -I=. --python_out=. protobrain/proto/*.proto
 ```